jasonmccreary/blog-posts/2011-10-13-cakephp-auth-component-login-redirect.md

 ---
-title: CakePHP Auth Component loginRedirect Behavior
+title: "CakePHP Auth Component loginRedirect Behavior"
+heading: "CakePHP Auth Component loginRedirect Behavior"
 author: Jason McCreary
 excerpt: "I came across some interesting behavior with CakePHP's Auth Component.
 The solution didn't align with the documentation or my understanding of the Auth Component's login redirect.
+This post covers the problem and my solution."
-This post covers the problem and my solution. "
+subheading: "I came across some interesting behavior with CakePHP's Auth Component.
+The solution didn't align with the documentation or my understanding of the Auth Component's login redirect.
+This post covers the problem and my solution."
 layout: post
 comments: true
 permalink: /2011/10/cakephp-auth-component-login-redirect/